aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.6.rst

               ^
     SyntaxError: invalid syntax

-        Your Python version does not support this f-string feature.
+        The augmented assignment operator is not allowed in Python version 3.6.

     A `SyntaxError` occurs when Python cannot understand your code.